 Scholarly Commons Citation

 Abernathy, Charles F., "Advocacy Scholarship and Affirmative Action" (1997).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1421.
+1421.